- Hourly / - BiWeekly /

 3. Candidates may substitute equivalent State experience in other classifications within the correctional field which involve daily contact with and custody of inmates for the required experience.
 Qualifying experience must be in a classification where the salary is comparable to that of Correctional Officer Sergeant.

-4. Candidates may substitute U.S. Armed Forces military service experience in correctional classifications or correctional specialty codes in the criminal justice field of work at a rate of two years of military experience for one year of the required experience.
+4. Candidates may substitute U.S. Armed Forces military service experience in correctional classifications or correctional specialty codes in the criminal justice field of work equivalent to a Correctional Officer Sergeant on a year-for-year basis for the required experience.

 1. Employees in this classification may be assigned duties which require the operation of a motor vehicle.
 Employees assigned such duties will be required to possess a motor vehicle operator's license valid in the State of Maryland.